mawfia/ContactTracker/README.md

 8. The application is deployed on a AWS account for cloud services.

 This web application may be viewed at: http://mawfia.com/ContactTracker/

-#(Update)The final version of this project including TodoTracker may be viewed at: http://mawfia.com:8080/mawfia/#!/home/

 Current Maintainer:
  * Michael Williams